Certain infections and other conditions that inflame the pericardium cause pericarditis.

 Infrequently, surgical treatment such as pericardiotomy

-Regardless of the cause, doctors sometimes hospitalize people with pericarditis, particularly people with high-risk features (fever, subacute onset, use of immunosuppressive drugs, recent trauma, oral anticoagulant therapy, failure to improve with use of aspirin or nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs In some cases, treating the underlying disorder eliminates or minimizes the pain.
-For example, setting a broken bone in a cast or giving antibiotics for an infected joint helps reduce pain.... read more [NSAIDs], myopericarditis [pericarditis involving the heart muscle as well as the pericardium] and moderate or large pericardial effusions).
+Regardless of the cause, doctors sometimes hospitalize people with pericarditis, particularly people with high-risk features (fever, subacute onset, use of immunosuppressive drugs, recent trauma, oral anticoagulant therapy, failure to improve with use of aspirin or nonsteroidal anti-inflammatory drugs Nonsteroidal Anti-Inflammatory Drugs Pain relievers (analgesics) are the main drugs used to treat pain.
+Doctors choose a pain reliever based on the type and duration of pain and on the drug's likely benefits and risks.
+Most pain... read more [NSAIDs], myopericarditis [pericarditis involving the heart muscle as well as the pericardium] and moderate or large pericardial effusions).
 The person is monitored for complications, particularly cardiac tamponade.

 Acute pericarditis usually responds to colchicine or NSAIDs (such as aspirin and ibuprofen) taken by mouth.
 Once pain and signs of inflammation have been relieved, the drugs are gradually reduced.
 Colchicine also decreases the chance of pericarditis returning later.
 Intense pain may require an opioid, such as morphine.
 Prednisone, a corticosteroid, does not directly reduce pain but relieves it by reducing inflammation.
 However, prednisone is not used for everyone because it can make a viral infection (which people may also have) more severe.
 Prednisone also increases the chance that pericarditis will return later.